Crowdpark/crowdstats/README.md

     $ pecl config-set preferred_state stable

 The config switch might not be necessary.
 Just in case pecl refuses to install xhprof.

+If you still encounter problems (like 'Cannot find config.m4.') have a look at [this](http://stojg.se/blog/2011-08-27-install-xhprof-for-php5-on-centos-ubuntu-and-debian)

 ***Usage example***
 -------------------